 When the bone marrow cells (stem cells) that develop into mature blood cells and platelets are damaged or suppressed, the bone marrow can shut down.
 This bone marrow failure is called aplastic anemia.
 The bone marrow failure leads to too few red blood cells (anemia—see also Overview of Anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more ), too few white blood cells (leukopenia Overview of White Blood Cell Disorders White blood cells (leukocytes) are an important part of the body’s defense against infectious organisms and foreign substances ( the immune system).
 To defend the body adequately, a sufficient... read more ), and too few platelets (thrombocytopenia Overview of Thrombocytopenia Thrombocytopenia is a low number of platelets (thrombocytes) in the blood, which increases the risk of bleeding.
 Thrombocytopenia occurs when the bone marrow makes too few platelets or when... read more ).

 The term aplastic anemia is used to refer to anemia that occurs when production of most or all types of blood cells is suppressed.
 If production of only red blood cells is suppressed, the disorder is called pure red blood cell aplasia.

 When the cause of aplastic anemia cannot be diagnosed (called idiopathic aplastic anemia), the cause is likely an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more , in which the immune system suppresses bone marrow stem cells.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more , in which the immune system suppresses bone marrow stem cells.

 Other causes include